techfixpros/PDDuino/README.md

 ## Usage:
 ### Bootstrap
 Place an ascii format BASIC file named LOADER.DO on the root of the SD card.
+You can use any of the loader files from [dlplus](https://github.com/bkw777/dlplus/master/clients).
 Example, take [TEENY.100](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/teeny/TEENY.100) from [dlplus](https://github.com/bkw777/dlplus),
 and save it as LOADER.DO on the root of the SD card.

-Power-off the arduino and insert the sdcard.
+Power-cycle the Arduino while the SD card is still out.
+The Arduino should now have a steady slow blinking LED, indication it's waiting for an SD card.
+Don't insert the SD card yet.

-In BASIC do RUN "COM:98N1ENN" and press enter.
+In BASIC do '''RUN "COM:98N1ENN"''' and press enter.

-If you're using DSR/DTR option 1 above with the pushbutton, press and hold the button now.

-Power-on the arduino.

-As soon as the LED comes on steady you can release the button.
+Insert the SD card.

 Follow the [post-install directions for TEENY.100](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/teeny/TEENY.100.post-install.txt) from dlplus.